eresearchqut/trrf/docs/setup/windows.md

 git config --global core.symlinks

 ```
-2. Clone the customer site repository
+2. Run Git Bash as an administrator, and then clone the customer site repository.
+The elevated permissions are required
+for the symlinks in the repository to be created.
 3. Initialise the Git submodules
 ```
 cd path/to/mnd